kliyer-ai/hungry_geese_server/README.md

 ```
 python3 run.py
 ```
 Then navigate to localhost:5000 to see the game.
 You can start playing by hitting one of the arrow keys.
-When the game stops, it's probably over.
-There is no other indicator yet.